 DUI Refusal in Tampa, FL

 After a DUI arrest the arresting officer will ask you to take a chemical test.
-Although the breath test on Florida's Intoxilyzer 8000 is the most common request, the officer might ask you to submit to a urine test or blood test.
+Although the breath test on Florida's Intoxilyzer 8000 is the most common request, the officer might ask you to submit to a urine test or a blood test.
 Many individuals simply decline the officer's request to take the chemical test.
 In fact, statewide statistics show that nearly 40% of the time the driver refuses chemical testing.
 In many of those cases, the driver simply says, "No thank you officer.
 I will not take the test."

 In many DUI refusal cases the prosecutor has a difficult time proving the offense beyond all reasonable doubt.
 The goal in many of these cases is getting the charge reduced to a less serious offense like reckless driving.
 Even if it is reduced, not all reckless driving plea bargains are the same.
 For instance, the terms of probation and whether a conviction will occur are items that can often be negotiated based on the facts of the case.
+Receiving a withhold of adjudication on a reckless driving charge is the only way to maintain your eligibility to seal the criminal charges.

 The prosecutors will call this type of case the "DUI refusal to submit" or "DUI refusal BAC" in Tampa, Hillsborough County, FL.
 If you have been charged with DUI after allegedly refusing to submit to a chemical test, contact an experienced attorney at the Sammis Law Firm to discuss your case.